Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Introduction

 A popular approach which does not require training a new diffusion model for $p(\mbx \mid \mby)$ is to modify the sampling process of a pretrained unconditional diffusion model so that it produces samples that are consistent with the given measurement $\mby$ \cite{chung2022diffusion, kawar2022denoising, song2020score, song2023pseudoinverse, wang2022zero}.
 These methods are based on decomposing the conditional score function $\grad_{\mbx_t} \log p(\mbx_t \mid \mby)$ as $\grad_{\mbx_t} \log p(\mbx_t) + \grad_{\mbx_t} \log p(\mby \mid \mbx_t)$ using the Bayes rule.
 While the first term is learned by a pretrained unconditional diffusion model, the second term is analytically intractable in general because $\mbx_t$ is the result of a complex denoising process.
 Thus, in practice, we use approximations for this term, typically by first computing $\bm{\mu}_{0 \mid t} = \E[\mbx_0 \mid \mbx_t]$ using the learned diffusion model, known as the Tweedie estimate \cite{efron2011tweedie}, and following the gradient of a loss that measures the deviation between $\mc{A}(\bm{\mu}_{0 \mid t})$ and $\mby$.
 While intuitive, the approximation error from the Tweedie estimate is difficult to control.
 Previous work has attempted to address this by designing heuristics that ensure that the modifications to $\mbx_t$ respect the intermediate data manifold learned by the diffusion model.
 However, these approaches make strong assumptions about the data manifold's structure, such as linearity, or require that $\tweedie$ remains on the clean data manifold throughout all iterations \cite{chung2022improving, yang2024guidance}.

 Our work aims to better understand and control this approximation error by analyzing images in the frequency domain.
 Our main contributions are:

-\begin{enumerate} \item For linear inverse problems, for the first time in the literature, we exactly characterize the approximation gap between $\grad_{\mbx_t} \log p(\mby \mid \mbx_t)$ and commonly used approximations under distributional assumptions on the data.
-Further, exploiting the frequency distribution of natural images, we give precise examples of forward operators that can result in very large approximation gaps.
+\begin{enumerate} \item We develop a new unsupervised diffusion-based image restoration algorithm, denoted as \textbf{F}requency \textbf{G}uided \textbf{P}osterior \textbf{S}ampling (\Ours).
+Our algorithm leverages the observation that diffusion models generate images hierarchically in the frequency domain \cite{rissanen2022generative}.
+Thus, to control the approximation error from estimating $\grad_{\mbx_t} \log p(\mby \mid \mbx_t)$, we apply a time-varying low-pass filter to $\mby$ which progressively includes higher frequency ranges during the reverse diffusion process.

-\item Our analysis guides us in developing a new unsupervised diffusion-based image restoration algorithm, denoted as \textbf{F}requency \textbf{G}uided \textbf{P}osterior \textbf{S}ampling (\Ours).
-To handle the intricate relationship between the frequency characteristics of the data and the forward operator, we apply a time-varying low-pass filter to $\mby$ in its frequency domain which progressively includes higher frequency ranges during the reverse diffusion process.
+\item We then perform a precise theoretical analysis of the approximation errors in posterior sampling methods for linear inverse problems under distributional assumptions on the data.
+Next, exploiting the frequency distribution of natural images, we give precise examples of forward operators where FGPS has small approximation error compared to prior work.

-\item We develop a data-dependent curriculum for the low-pass filters.
+\item In practice, we develop a data-dependent curriculum for the low-pass filters which allows the reverse process to adapt to spectral properties of the data distribution.
 While being easy to implement, our algorithm leads to a significant boost in performance on challenging linear and nonlinear image restoration problems, such as motion deblurring and image dehazing. \end{enumerate}